wmdxcn/adspowerssh/README.md

-# adspowerssh
+# Adspower ssh proxy
-for Adspower ssh proxy
+for Adspower ssh proxy and forward